jasmineamjadi/aids-clinical-trials-analysis/README.md

    - A Chi-Square test is performed to evaluate the relationship between therapy types and failure events.

 3. **Visualization**:
-   -  A graphical representation is used to illustrate differences in treatment outcomes across the therapies.
+   -  A bar graph is used to illustrate differences in treatment outcomes across the therapies.

 These analyses are implemented in the notebook `2_treatment_effectiveness.ipynb`.